 Seventy years later, a joint team of archaeologists including Xplora, Air Crash Po and Dog Fighters started an investigation to establish what became of the Messerschmitt BF 109 that day in 1945.

-Hitachi High-Tech Analytical Science brought in LIBS and X-ray handheld analysers to support the archaeological excavation team.
-The metallic pieces were cleaned with water and preliminary identification of alloys was carried out using the handheld LIBS (Laser Induced Breakdown Spectroscopy) analyser.
-Every piece brought to the surface was carefully analysed.
+Hitachi High-Tech Analytical Science brought in LIBS and X-ray handheld analyzers to support the archaeological excavation team.
+The metallic pieces were cleaned with water and preliminary identification of alloys was carried out using the handheld LIBS (Laser Induced Breakdown Spectroscopy) analyzer.
+Every piece brought to the surface was carefully analyzed.
 The analysis helped to identify the origin of each part and what its use had been.

-Download our case study to see the results of the investigation and how we helped provide 'Rapid on-site screening with a handheld LIBS analyser and determination of accurate chemical composition with a handheld XRF analyser'.
+Download our case study to see the results of the investigation and how we helped provide 'Rapid on-site screening with a handheld LIBS analyzer and determination of accurate chemical composition with a handheld XRF analyzer'.